u-blox/ubxlib_evk_applications/cellular_tracker/README.md

 You will need to install cmake, libssl-dev and libgpiod-dev
 - sudo apt-get install cmake
 - sudo apt-get install libssl-dev
 - sudo apt-get install libsgpiod-dev

+## Configuring the application
+Using the [config.h](config/config.h) file in the [config](config/) folder you will find the basic application configuration settings, like the level of debug.
+MAKE Sure you use #define `BUILD_TARGET_RASPBERRY_PI` for setting the build target platform

 ## Compiling the application
 The build system uses cmake and make to configure and compile the application. `cmake` will use the environment variable to configure the build.